influxdata/telegraf/plugins/inputs/cloudwatch/README.md

 Omitting or specifying a value of `'*'` for a dimension value configures all available metrics that contain a dimension with the specified name to be retrieved.
-If specifying >1 dimension, then the metric must contain *all* the configured dimensions where the the value of the wildcard dimension is ignored.
+If specifying >1 dimension, then the metric must contain *all* the configured dimensions where the value of the wildcard dimension is ignored.

 Example: